SquarerFive/two/README.md

   - Folder for Quixel Megascans. note - no megascans will be pushed to the repo. only a manifest file (todo:)
 * ThirdParty/
   - Any UE4 marketplace assets will be here.
 Will not be pushed to the repo.
 However if any assets are used the manifest file will need to be updated.

+## Licensing
+* The project itself is placed under the MIT license.
+You may use it however you like.

+* BUT any marketplace assets (including UE4 free assets -eg : animStarterPack) are not available on this repository as they belong to Epic Games.

+* However if you want to help with development - join my [Discord Server](https:://discord.gg/tnVGGRm) (if you have UE4 installed and a Quixel license, I can send you the UE4 animation assets and megascans).